TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.tdp/virtualmachine-tdp-rca-over-constrained-allocation-paas.md

 This can happen due to one of the following reasons:<br>
 * The Virtual Machine size requested is not supported in the region<br>
-* The cluster where your Cloud Service is hosted does not have available capacity to complete your request.
+* The cluster where your Cloud Service is hosted does not have available capacity to complete your request.<br>

 To learn more about sizes supported in each region, [review this document](https://azure.microsoft.com/regions/services)<br>